Attention Turns to the Pound’s Upside Potential After It Rebounded Against the U.S. Dollar

 - UK Money Supply

-Last weekend, the U.S. dollar hit its weakest level during U.S. trading hours, despite the U.S. August PCE Price Index—released on the 26th—coming in higher than expected on both a year-over-year and month-over-month basis.
-The USD/JPY pair edged lower from 149.956 to 149.399.On the hourly chart, the price moved from above the 20-period moving average (MA) to below it.
-On the 4-hour chart, a pullback occurred from the +2σ level of the Bollinger Bands, and on the daily chart, the price fell after reaching a new high for the month.
+Last weekend, the U.S. dollar hit its weakest level during U.S. trading hours, despite the U.S. August PCE Price Index—released on the 26th—showing an upward deviation from both the previous year and the previous month.
+The USD/JPY pair edged down slightly from 149.956 to 149.399.On the hourly chart, the price moved from above the 20-period moving average (MA) to below it.
+On the 4-hour chart, the price pulled back from the +2σ level of the Bollinger Bands, and on the daily chart, it fell after reaching a new high for the month.

 Among European currencies, the pound was the strongest during U.S. trading hours.
-The GBP/USD pair rose from 1.3328 to 1.3413, recovering from below the 20-period moving average on the hourly chart to above it.On the 4-hour chart, the price has retreated from the -3σ Bollinger Band back toward the centerline.
-The daily chart shows a similar price movement to the 4-hour chart, marking a rebound from this month’s low.
-On the weekly chart, the price is positioned just below the 20-day moving average (MA) support line, so we will be watching closely to see if it breaks below the 20-day MA.
+The GBP/USD pair rose from 1.3328 to 1.3413, recovering from below the 20-period moving average on the hourly chart to above it.On the 4-hour chart, the price has retraced from the -3σ Bollinger Band to the centerline.
+The daily chart shows a similar price movement to the 4-hour chart, with a rebound from this month’s low.
+On the weekly chart, the price is positioned just below the 20-period moving average (MA) support line, so we will be watching closely to see if it breaks below the 20-MA.